-- 450 In this study we investigated where and when Based on the concept that cyclone dynamics can be understood as the interaction of PV anomalies in the upper and lower troposphere, this study investigated the formation of the lower-tropospheric PV anomalies in terms of processes, location and time relative to the cyclone center and the mature stage of the cyclone the lower-tropospheric PV anomaly in Mediterranean cyclonesis producedcyclones.
-Therefore, we initialized 48 h backward trajectories from the lower-tropospheric PV anomaly in the cyclone center of 2969 mature cyclones in ERA5 and traced PV along - 455 them.
-FurtherCombining the cyclone tracks and backward trajectories, we introduced a new method to quantify, for the first time, cyclonic and environmental PV modifications.
+Based on the concept that cyclone dynamics can be understood as the interaction of PV anomalies in the upper and lower troposphere, this study investigated the formation of the lower-tropospheric PV anomalies in terms of processes, location and time relative to the mature stage of the cyclones.
+Therefore, we initialized 48 h backward trajectories from the lower-tropospheric PV anomaly in the cyclone center of 2969 mature cyclones in ERA5 and traced PV along them.
+Combining the cyclone tracks and backward trajectories, we introduced a new method to quantify, for the first time, cyclonic and environmental

+PV modifications.

-We found that the lower-tropospheric PV anomaly is on average mainly produced by diabatic processes inside close to the cyclone center, within 12 h before the mature stage.
-It implies that the, for the intensity of the cyclone, essential production of lower-tropospheric PV is a rather fast process.
-For most cyclones (59.2%) the majority of the PV anomaly is produced inside the production of the production of the process.
+We found that the lower-tropospheric PV anomaly is mainly produced by diabatic processes close to the cyclone center, within 12 h before the mature stage.
+For most cyclones (59.2%) the majority of the PV anomaly is produced inside the cyclone,

-460 the cyclone, which stresses the importance of the diabatic processes in cyclones diabatic processes, e.g. latent heat release by condensation, as highlighted by previous studies (e.g., Davis et al., 1993; Rossa et al., 2000; Čampa and Wernli, 2012).
-Nevertheless, we found a significant number of cyclones (37.3 %) for which the environment produces more than 50 % of the PV anomaly in the cyclone center, stressing the importance of the processes in the environment for the development of those eyclones.
-Furthermore, for 300 cyclones (10.4cyclone development.
-Finally, for 580 cyclones (19.5 %) the majority of the PV

-- 465 anomaly was traced back to environmental PV production near the mountains, which is the first systematic quantification of orographic PV production in Mediterranean cyclones.
-Case studies revealed the crucial role of mountains for the formation of specific cyclones, as almost the entire PV was produced near them.
-Therefore, orography higher than 800 m.
-For these cyclones, we analyzed in detail two case studies where PV production took place almost entirely close to mountains.
-Our results suggest that the resolution of diabatic processes near mountains is crucial for correctly predicting the intensity of - 470 cyclones, as previously highlighted by Flaounas et al. (2022).
-Our elimatological study confirmed that the lower-tropospheric PV anomaly can be produced to a large degree in the environment.

-The PV modifications near mountains might can be related to the so-called PV banners (Aebischer and Schär, 1998; Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004).
-PV inside the PV-banners is produced by turbulence and diabatic processes within the boundary layer (Aebischer and Schär, 1998; Flamant et al., 2004) and can contribute

-- 475 to the lower-tropospheric PV in cyclones with cyclogenesis close to the Alps.
-Indeed Flaounas et al. (2021) could confirm this in case studies.
-We find this process to be present for up to 10For one fifth of the cyclones (580 out of 2969), we found that orographically produced PV contributed to the lower-tropospheric PV anomalies in the cyclone center by at least 25 % of Mediterranean cyclones.
+- 400 which stresses the importance of diabatic processes, e.g. latent heat release by condensation, as highlighted by previous studies (e.g., Davis et al., 1993; Rossa et al., 2000; Čampa and Wernli, 2012).
+Nevertheless, we found a significant number of cyclones (37.3 %) for which the environment produces more than 50 % of the PV anomaly in the cyclone center, stressing the importance of the processes in the environment for the cyclone development.
+Finally, for 580 cyclones (19.5 %) the majority of the PV anomaly was traced back to environmental PV production near orography higher than 800 m.
+For these cyclones, we analyzed - in detail two case studies where PV production took place almost entirely close to mountains.
+Our results suggest that the resolution of diabatic processes near mountains is crucial for correctly predicting the intensity of cyclones.
+The PV modifications near mountains can be related to the so-called PV banners (Aebischer and Schär, 1998; Rotunno et al., 1999; Epifanio and Durran, 2002; Schär et al., 2003; Flamant et al., 2004).
+PV inside the PV-banners is produced by turbulence and diabatic processes within the boundary layer (Aebischer and Schär, 1998; Flamant et al., 2004) and can contribute to - 410 cyclogenesis close to the Alps.
+For one fifth of the cyclones (580 out of 2969), we found that orographically produced PV contributed to the lower-tropospheric PV anomalies in the cyclone center by at least 25 %.
 It is interesting to note that many of these cyclones reached their mature stage shortly after cyclogenesis, which might indicate that these are rather weakly developing and/or short-lived systems.

-Therefore, adding an additional - 480 criterion about the duration of intensification period when selecting the set of Mediterranean cyclones (e.g., requesting at least 12 hours between cyclogenesis and the mature stage), would, on average, reduce the importance of environmental (and orographic) PV production for the then selected cyclones.
-In other words, orographic PV production is particularly important for cyclones that originate near mountains and then, after a typically short and weak intensification phase start to decay.
-Our second focus was to quantify the Further analysis focused on the quantification of the contribution of individual diabatic - 485 processes to the PV production inside the cyclone and in the environment.
-Therefore For this reason, we analyzed 55 cyclones in twelve monthly IFS simulations.
-The approach is adequately accurate with a small average residual for individual cyclones and reveals Our analysis shows that latent heat release by convection and microphysics produces most of the lower-tropospheric PV inside the cyclone, whereas in the environment cyclonic PV, whereas turbulent momentum and convective temperature tendencies are the major sources of environmental PV.
-However, the contribution by each process shows a very-large case - 490 to case variability.
-Comparing with North Atlantic cyclones (Attinger et al., 2021), Mediterranean cyclones show a similar contribution of diabatic processes to their lower-tropospheric PV anomaly, which could indicate.
-From the perspective of atmospheric processes, this suggests that Mediterranean cyclones do not form a unique category of extratropical cyclones , which is still an open question (Flaounas et al., 2022).
-However, the cyclone sample in our study was much smaller than in Attinger et al. (2021) and thus might not be as representative.
-We provided a first hint on the preferred locations of sources and
+Further analysis focused on the quantification of the contribution of individual diabatic processes to the PV production inside

+- 415 the cyclone and in the environment.
+For this reason, we analyzed 55 cyclones in twelve monthly IFS simulations.
+Our analysis shows that latent heat release by convection and microphysics produces most of the lower-tropospheric cyclonic PV, whereas turbulent momentum and convective temperature tendencies are the major sources of environmental PV.
+However, the contribution by each process shows a large case to case variability.
+Comparing with North Atlantic cyclones (Attinger et al., 2021), Mediterranean cyclones show a similar contribution of diabatic processes to their lower-tropospheric PV anomaly.
+From the - 420 perspective of atmospheric processes, this suggests that Mediterranean cyclones do not form a unique category of extratropical cyclones except for cases forming close to mountains.
-495 sinks of PV due to diabatic processes, which is the first time such an analysis has been performed for the Mediterraneanexcept for cases forming close to mountains.